taddyorg/comic-website-template/README.md

 - `src/utils.js`: All the utils that are used in the project are located here.

 This project uses React.js, TailwindCSS and Vite.js.

-## Glitch

-You can find the deloyed version of the project [on Glitch](https://glitch.com/~webtoon-website-template).
-We use Glitch because it's free and easy to use.
-You can "remix" the project, which is like "forking" the project.
-This means you can make a copy of this template and easily make and view changes.

 ## License